Store Build Part 1 – Shopify Drop Shipping Niche Selection

 Our niche audience criteria are really simple.
 We look for niches around passion audiences.

-For example, if we wanted to get into the pet industry, the first thing we would do, is get on social media and start finding out what kind of things people are passionate about in that industry.
+For example, if we wanted to get into the pet industry, the first thing we would do,

 A few simple searches on Facebook can tell you a lot about your future customers.
 There are literally tens of thousands of groups dedicated to dog or cat breeds, training, sports, competitions, shows, you name it.

 If you can find products that are relevant to one of these large passionate groups of people, becoming an authority in that niche will pay off big time as you build your new brand!

 The best part about finding your audience BEFORE you choose your niche is that you will have a ready-made customer base when you do launch your store and you will know your audience before selling a single product.